 You come home more exhausted than the day before.

 Your job feels like it’s sucking the soul out of you.

-Maybe you’ll be happier as a digital nomad, so you try out a remote job before returning to the typical 8-5 desk job.
+Maybe you’ll be happier as a digital nomad, so you try a remote job before returning to the typical 8-5 desk job.

-I know someone who took up a major in nursing just because their parents wanted them in the medical field.
+I know someone who majored in nursing just because their parents wanted them in the medical field.

-Oftentimes, choosing a job for the income and because it’s “what everyone’s doing” will leave you unsatisfied.
+Often, choosing a job for the income and because it’s “what everyone’s doing” will leave you unsatisfied.